Specialism

 • The local planning authority will give me consent whatever the quality of my design

 And time and time again, their applications have been rejected.
-Yes, central government wants us to build and local government at least says it wants us to build, but that does not mean anything goes.
+Yes, the central government wants us to build and local government at least says it wants us to build, but that does not mean anything goes.
 Proposing to build on brownfield land does not guarantee you planning permission.
-So even if you are talking about a classic ex-industrial site, you need to offer housing that is well-designed, well-landscaped and appropriate for the setting.
+So even if you are talking about a classic ex-industrial site, you need to offer housing that is well-designed, well-landscaped, and appropriate for the setting.
 It should also be in line with local priorities: if the council says they need family homes, don’t propose luxury micro-flats, and vice versa.

 Tight or awkward plots